From Geometry to Topology: Inverse Theorems for Distributed Persistence: Background

 Persistence theory guarantees that a small modification to the parametrization of a sequence of spaces implies only small changes in its persistence diagram.
 To be precise, if the appearance time of any given simplex is not delayed or advanced by more than $\epsilon$, the persistence diagram as a whole is not distorted by more than $\epsilon$ in the appropriate metric (called the \emph{Bottleneck distance}).
 Throughout this paper we will use the trick of modifying filtrations by rounding their critical values to a fixed, discrete set.

-As a rule, the map sending a point cloud to its persistence diagram is not injective, as many different point clouds share the same persistence diagram.
-Moreover, the set of point clouds sharing a common persistence diagram need not be bounded, so that arbitrarily distinct point clouds might have the same persistence.
+As a rule, the map sending a metric space to its persistence diagram is not injective, as many different point clouds share the same persistence diagram \cite{curry2018fiber,leygonie2021fiber,leygonie2021algorithmic}.
+Moreover, the set of metric spaces sharing a common persistence diagram need not be bounded, so that arbitrarily distinct spaces might have the same persistence.
 There are a number of constructions in the TDA literature that attempt to correct this lack of injectivity by constructing more sophisticated invariants; these are often called \emph{topological transforms}.
-Examples include the Persistent Homology Transform \cite{turner2014persistent} and Intrinsic Persistent Homology Transform \cite{oudot2017barcode}; consult \cite{oudot2020inverse} for a survey of inverse results in persistence.
-These methods are largely unfeasible to compute exactly, unstable, and provide no global Lipschitz bounds on their inverse, so two wildly different spaces may produce arbitrarily similar (though not exactly identical) transforms.
-The distributed topology invariant studied in this paper is injective, practically computable, stable, and with Lipschitz inverse.
+Examples include the Persistent Homology Transform \cite{turner2014persistent,ghrist2018persistent,curry2018many,kirveslahti2021representing} and Intrinsic Persistent Homology Transform \cite{oudot2017barcode}; consult \cite{oudot2020inverse} for a survey of inverse results in persistence.
+These methods are largely infeasible to approximate, unstable, and provide no global Lipschitz bounds on their inverse, so two wildly different spaces may produce arbitrarily similar (though not exactly identical) transforms.
+The distributed topology invariant studied in this paper is injective, easy to sample from, stable, and with Lipschitz inverse.

+We conclude with an analysis of the computational complexity of persistence calculations.
+Persistence calculations are $O(N^{\omega})$, where $N$ is the number of simplices in the complex and $\omega$ is the matrix multiplication constant \cite{milosavljevic2011zigzag}.
+For a metric space $X$, the number of $(d+1)$-dimensional simplices in the Rips complex is ${|X| \choose d+2}$, which are needed for computing persistence in degree $d$.
+Thus the computational complexity is $O({|X| \choose d+2}^{\omega})$, which is huge even for small values of $d$.
+Computing persistence of $M$ $k$-element subsets is $O(M{k \choose d+2}^{\omega})$, which is orders of magnitude smaller for the values of $M$ used in the experiments of Section \ref{sec:experiments}.